fsharp/fslang-design/RFCs/FS-1105-Non-variable-patterns-to-the-right-of-as-patterns.md

 # F# RFC FS-1105 - Non-variable patterns to the right of `as` patterns

-The design suggestion [Enable pattern matching on more specific types from type test patterns](https://github.com/fsharp/fslang-suggestions/issues/1025) hasn't been marked "approved in principle" yet, [but received agreement from @dsyme](https://github.com/fsharp/fslang-suggestions/issues/1025#issuecomment-857010104).
+The design suggestion [Enable pattern matching on more specific types from type test patterns](https://github.com/fsharp/fslang-suggestions/issues/1025) has been marked "approved in principle".

 This RFC covers the detailed proposal for this suggestion.